People with 'employee' employment status have:

 - get the minimum notice period if they're dismissed or made redundant

-- protection against dismissal or suffering any detriment for taking action over a health and safety issue
+- protection against dismissal or detriment for taking action over a health and safety issue

 Get more advice and support